MicrosoftDocs/win32/desktop-src/xaudio2/x3daudio-overview.md

 ---
-Description: 'X3DAudio is an API used with XAudio2 to position sound in 3D space to create the illusion of sound coming from a point in space relative to the position of the camera.' ms.assetid: '1638e848-4186-5dea-18e8-5369eee544ae'
+Description: X3DAudio is an API used with XAudio2 to position sound in 3D space to create the illusion of sound coming from a point in space relative to the position of the camera. ms.assetid: 1638e848-4186-5dea-18e8-5369eee544ae
 title: X3DAudio Overview
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # X3DAudio Overview